NickAger/nickager.github.io/_drafts/2016-08-08-Optional-Uncle-Bob.md

 But that said the tooling in many languages is poor compared to Java.

 Surely we should be aiming for the LLVM of IDE's rather than sticking to C/C++ before LLVM was a thing, because writing good optimising compilers is hard.

+Software development goes in waves, you have to learn new things on occasions then have periods of high-productivity in the new technology before slowing down again to learn a new technology.